Mike7831/Yet-Another-Neural-Network-Library/README.md

         * `IrisClassification` Example of usage of `MLPClassifier` to predict the type of iris flower.
         * `MnistPrediction` Example of usage of the `neural-net` classes to predict the MNIST handwritten digits.
         * `XORPrediction` Example of usage of `MLPRegressor` to predict the output of an XOR gate.
-    * `main.cpp` Launches the 3 previous examples: iris classification, MNIST prediction, XOR prediction.
+    * `main.cpp` The `main' which launches the 3 previous examples: iris classification, MNIST prediction, XOR prediction.
 * `test`
     * `expected` Output of unit/regression tests compare to the result files contained in this folder
     * `include/UnitTest.h` Battery of unit/regression tests for the `mnist-reader`, `neural-net` and `xml-reader`.
 Many methods within the `UnitTest` class have the same name as the files in the `expected` folder: the output of such methods are compared to those files.
     * `src` Nothing as the unit/regression tests are all contained in the header files
-    * `test.cpp` The `main' which launches all the test battery.
+    * `test.cpp` The `main' which launches the whole test battery.

 ## Neural network library structure